 News

-Prime Ecosystem (January 2025)
+Blackpeak advises Prime Ecosystem on its sale to CoreLogic (January 2025)

 Blackpeak is pleased to announce that it acted as exclusive financial adviser to Prime Ecosystems on its sale to CoreLogic.
 Prime Ecosystem is an innovative software and IT services company specialising in solutions for the construction, restoration, and insurance industries.
 CoreLogic is a leading provider of property insights solutions.